Nassau County, Long Island Criminal Mischief Lawyer

 - You damage another person’s motor vehicle while breaking into it with the intent of stealing property, and you have been convicted of criminal mischief for three or more separate criminal transactions within the previous ten-year period.

-- You cause damages worth more than 250 dollars to someone else’s property.
+- You cause damages worth more than two hundred fifty dollars (250 dollars) to someone else’s property.

 New York Criminal Mischief In The Second Degree

-Someone can be accused of committing criminal mischief in the second degree if they intentionally cause damage to another person’s property, with damages exceeding one thousand five hundred (1,500) dollars.
+Someone can be accused of committing criminal mischief in the second degree if they intentionally cause damage to another person’s property, with damages exceeding one thousand five hundred dollars (1,500 dollars).
 Due to the severity of the property damage associated with this offense, criminal mischief in the second degree is a class D felony.

 New York Criminal Mischief In The First Degree